 One day God is going to pull back the curtain of night, pin it with a star, open the door of the morning, and flood your life and your world with His glory.

 Praise Him for little things.
 Praise Him for big things.
-Obey God and “give thanks always for all things unto God in the name of our Lord Jesus Christ.”
+Obey God and “give thanks always for all things to God in the name of our Lord Jesus Christ.”